-Project staff shall be comprised of personnel who are knowledgeable and possess adequate technical, managerial, or professional skills to perform all assigned tasks.
-The Project Manager will identify any additional specific project-related processes that will require project-staff training and qualification and who will be responsible for assuring the project-specific training will be developed, delivered, and changes managed in accordance with the SBMS subject area, "Training Design, Development, Implementation and Evaluation" (PNNL 2002a).
-The project shall maintain training documentation for project-required coursework or OJT taken by staff that is not capable of being tracked in the Laboratory's training database in accordance with the SBMS subject area, "Training and Qualification for Staff and Non-Staff" (PNNL 2005e).
+Project management shall utilize personnel who are knowledgeable and possess adequate technical, managerial, or professional skills to perform assigned tasks.
+The Project Manager will identify any additional specific project-related processes that will require project staff training and qualification, and who will be responsible for assuring the project-specific training will be developed, delivered, and changes managed in accordance with the SBMS subject area, "Training Design, Development, Implementation and Evaluation" (PNNL 2002).
+The project shall maintain training documentation for project-required coursework or OJT training taken by staff that is not capable of being tracked in the Laboratory's training database in accordance with the SBMS subject area, "Training and Qualification for Staff and Non-Staff" (PNNL 2005d).

-The Project Manager or delegate shall inform the immediate manager of project staff of the requirement to take project-required training, and confirm the training has been completed prior to project staff conducting work that requires the training.
-The immediate manager of project staff, or their delegate, shall record the need for identified project-required training and assuring training (and retraining for changes) records (for both Laboratory-level and project-specific training) will be maintained in accordance with the SBMS subject area, "Training and Qualification for Staff and Non-Staff" (PNNL 2005e).
+The Project Manager or assigned delegate shall inform the immediate manager of project staff of his/her requirement to take project-required training and assure that the training has been completed prior to project staff conducting work that requires the training.
+The immediate manager of project staff, or their delegate, shall record the need for identified project required training and assuring training (and retraining for changes) records (for both Lab-level and project -specific training) will be maintained in accordance with the SBMS subject area, "Training and Qualification for Staff and Non-Staff" (PNNL 2005d).

-The development of software products that require complex or unfamiliar interactions with users and operators should include a comprehensive plan for training.
+Software development that requires complex or unfamiliar interactions with users and operators should include a comprehensive plan for training.
 The training plan should include the following:

 - a.
-A description of the populations to be trained, the training objectives for each population, and the content to be covered in the training - b.
+A description of the populations to be trained, the training objectives for each population, and the content covered in the training - b.
 An estimate of the amount of resources necessary for training development, delivery, and time expenditures - c.
 Procedures for evaluating the effectiveness of the training and for making modifications to the training.